celyk/godot-useful-stuff/README.md

 https://github.com/user-attachments/assets/c509b3be-b005-4c79-ba3b-94d36a6e3033

 # MacroAccess
-This addons implements a workaround for the lack of preprocessor access from in script.
+This addon is a workaround for the lack of preprocessor access from in script.
 You have to use the addon's shader include to access the macros

 https://github.com/user-attachments/assets/cedca5ab-d958-4f09-9a4c-dd549c0e494f